Canned wine sales quadruple in two years

 Each report will focus on a specific market segment, examining the key issues facing manufacturers, market trends and recent innovations as well as considering developments that are likely to unfold in the coming months.

-Simon Gresty, Can Makers chairman, said: “As more wine brands adopt and even launch exclusively in cans, consumer confidence in the quality of wine in a can is rising, underpinned by the high-quality offerings from brands who have worked hard to create a premium position in their market.
+Simon Gresty, the Can Makers chairman, said: “As more wine brands adopt and even launch exclusively in cans, consumer confidence in the quality of wine in a can is rising, underpinned by the high-quality offerings from brands who have worked hard to create a premium position in their market.

 “And it’s not just the white and sparkling wines that are behind this growth.
 Rosé and red are finding increasing favour among the more discerning customer as well as those who might otherwise be put off by the mystique and perceived snobbery of expensive bottled wine.”